AnnaManoleLNU/PWD---personal-web-desktop/README.md

 # Personal Web Desktop (PWD)

 ## Overview
 The Personal Web Desktop (PWD) is a single-page application (SPA) with integrated chat functionality using Web Sockets.
-It includes a memory game, a messaging app, and a cookbook application.
+It includes a memory game, a messaging app, and a cookbook app.

 ## Features
 ### **1. PWD (Main Application)**